ruiming-wu/FAST_Flow_Matching/utils/README.md

   - Purpose: Converts action sequences into quantized DCT coefficients, builds the corpus for tokenizer training, and generates the base vocabulary file.
   - Output: Saves `fast/tokenizer/fast_tokenizer_corpus.txt` and `fast/tokenizer/fast_tokenizer_base_vocab.txt`.

+- **time_pi0.py**
+  - Purpose: Benchmarks the inference time of the original pi0 model, including model loading, action reconstruction, and per-step inference.
+Supports batch statistics for all pi0 models in the `train/trained_models` directory.
+  - Output: Prints detailed timing statistics (mean, std) for each model and overall.

+- **time_pi0fast.py**
+  - Purpose: Benchmarks the inference time of the pi0-FAST model, including model loading, token generation, and per-step inference.
+Supports batch statistics for all pi0fast models in the `train/trained_models` directory.
+  - Output: Prints detailed timing statistics (mean, std) for each model and overall.

+- **show_inference.py**
+  - Purpose: Visualizes and compares the predicted action sequences from both pi0 and pi0-FAST models against the ground truth, and displays MAE/MSE metrics on the plot.
+  - Output: Shows a matplotlib plot and prints MAE/MSE values for both models.

 ---

 ## Typical Workflow